10 tips for finding buyers on the European outsourcing market

 3. Identify which buyers to target

 The next step is to gather a complete picture of what your potential buyer wants and where they are coming from.
 Buyers want to know their potential outsourcing provider has their best interest in mind.
 You have to understand their motivations for outsourcing.
-For example, many European companies are interested in moving towards standard processes to adopt quality process flows that maximise their company’s efficiency.
+For example, many European companies are interested in moving towards standard processes to adopt quality process flows that maximize their company’s efficiency.
 Your product or service can contribute to that.
 Be focused on the end goal.

-The COVID-19 pandemic left many European companies looking for solutions or alternatives, especially in the field of remote working and automation.
+The COVID-19 pandemic left many European companies looking for solutions, or alternatives, especially in the field of remote working and automation.
 If your company can offer such solutions, now might be the right time to step up.
 Identify how your offer can help companies that are struggling right now.
 Search on social media or LinkedIn for such cases.

 - Create your ideal client profile.
 Write down things you know about the buyers you currently have.
 Then add everything you wish to know about them.
 Find a common ground and look for new buyers that have overlap with your current buyers.